ScottHally/Whistle/README.md

       says "main".
 Select "Download ZIP".
   - Extract the folder to a directory of your choosing.
   - In the main folder (Whistle), open the game.html file (only tested in Firefox currently)
+    - Make sure to open it in a browser.
+Depending on your OS double clicking the file may bring up a text editor by default.
+If this is the case, try right clicking the file and selecting your browser under "Open With"
   - Lower your volume (especially if using headphones) Currently there is only one sound effect, which is a mostly unedited file of a guitar riff with high gain.
     As such, the sound may be loud depending on your volume setting.
 Alternative is to click the mute icon in